opensafely-core/airlock/docs/reviewing.md

 ## Viewing release requests on Airlock

-1. Output checkers navigate to the Requests list to view all open requests awaiting review.
+1. After logging into Airlock, output checkers navigate to the Requests list to view all open requests awaiting review.
 Note that if an output checker is the author of a request, they will not see it in the outstanding requests list.
 1. Output checkers identify the request by workspace name and requester username.
 A user can have at most one active request per workspace.
 1. Output checkers can view the files included in the request via the file